DanishMullaData/Loan-Approval-Turnaround-Optimization-A-B-Testing/README.md

 # 📊Data Description:\

 The analysis is based on loan application records, with each entry representing one loan case assigned to either the Pilot or BAU group.
 Fields include:

-🆔Application ID:
- Unique identifier for each loan case
+- **Application ID** — Unique identifier for each loan case
+- **Group** — Pilot or BAU assignment
+- **Turnaround Time** — Time taken from application to approval decision (in days)
+- **Approval Status** — Approved / Rejected / Dropped-off
+- **Loan Amount** — Requested loan amount
+- **Application Date** — Date of submission

  Group:
  Pilot or BAU assignment